rmrfslashbin/aws-cf-rtl/README.md

   * Raw log re-drive to Kinetisis stream.

 ## Assumtions: things you should already know or have.
-* You have and AWS account with Cloudfront distributions already deployed.
+* You have an AWS account with Cloudfront distributions already deployed.
 * [Go](https://go.dev) >= 1.17 installed and configured.
 * Some level of experience editing AWS Cloudformation templates.
 * Be aware: any changes to the data fields selected for real-time logging must be reflected in the [Lambda](./lambda/cf-rtl-kinesis/main.go) function code and the Glue table schema defined in the template.

 ## Getting Started
 * Edit [aws-cloudformation/template.yaml](./aws-cloudformation/template.yaml) to suit your needs.
-At a miniumn, you should edit/verify the `Parameters` section.
+At a minimum, you should edit/verify the `Parameters` section.
 * Review IAM Policies and Roles and edit to suit your needs.
 * Review and edit the [Makefile](./Makefile), adjusting parameters for your environment.
 In general, all Cloudfront activites take place in AWS region `us-east-1`.
 * Run `make deploy` to build the Lambda function deploy the Cloudformation template.